Thermodynamics and phase transitions of $\kappa$-deformed Schwarzschild-AdS black holes: Conclusion

 \section{Conclusion}

+In this work, we have constructed an effective Schwarzschild BH solution within the framework of \(\kappa\)-deformed NC geometry.
+By using the $\kappa$-deformed Newtonian potential in the Poisson equation, we obtain the $\kappa$-induced energy-momentum tensor, which subsequently, serve as the source term in Einstein's field equations, and generates $\kappa$-deformed corrections to Schwarzschild BH solution.
+Interestingly, the $1/r^3$ dependent $\kappa$-deformed correction term modifies the horizon structure significantly, by inducing both outer (event) and inner (Cauchy) horizons, respectively.
+We also observe an extremal BH at the degenerate horizon and beyond this, the horizon cease to exist, leading to a naked singularity.
+This behaviour has also been observed in NC corrected Schwarzschild BH in Moyal space-time \cite{Nicolini:2005vd}.
+In general, we observe that the horizon structure of NC-corrected uncharged BHs is remarkably similar to that of standard charged BHs.

+The $\kappa$ deformation is shown to induce an effective anisotropic stress-energy tensor, satisfying the null, weak and strong energy conditions.
+However, it violates the dominant energy condition as the tangential pressure exceeds the energy density.
+The violation of dominant energy condition and the presence of fluid anisotropy are also observed in LQG corrected BH \cite{Muniz:2024wiv}.
+Since the $\kappa$-Poincar\'e algebra emerges as the low-energy limit of LQG \cite{Cianfrani:2016ogm}, the DEC violation and anisotropy found in our solution are fully consistent with those of LQG corrected Schwarzschild BHs, thereby placing our effective BH solution within a well-motivated quantum gravity framework.

-In this work, we have constructed an effective Schwarzschild-AdS BH solution in \(\kappa\)-deformed spacetime by incorporating the deformation through the \(\kappa\)-deformed Newtonian potential \cite{Rajagopal:2025qyp}.
-This approach introduces the leading-order \(\kappa\)-deformed corrections into the metric and provides a phenomenological framework for investigating BH thermodynamics in \(\kappa\)-deformed spacetime.
+The $\kappa$-deformed Schwarzschild-AdS BH provides a phenomenological framework for investigating BH thermodynamics in \(\kappa\)-deformed space-time.
 Using this effective geometry, we carried out a detailed analysis of the thermodynamic properties of the \(\kappa\)-deformed Schwarzschild-AdS BH within the extended phase-space framework.
-Our results show that \(\kappa\)-deformed space-time noncommutativity significantly modifies the thermodynamic structure of the Schwarzschild-AdS BH and gives rise to new features, such as criticality and phase transitions, which are absent in the commutative limit.
+Our results show that \(\kappa\)-deformed space-time non-commutativity significantly modifies the thermodynamic structure of the Schwarzschild-AdS BH and gives rise to new features, such as criticality and phase transitions, which are absent in the commutative limit.